At Brylyn we provide a rage of services for the elderly and under 65; these are:

-is done on a daily basis and generally all washing is returned the same day unless it requires ironing or hand washing.
+is done on a daily basis and generally all washing is returned the same day unless it requires ironing.
 We try to take the utmost care with woolen articles but prefer that relatives launder them to avoid any damage.
 This includes any woolen under lays.
 Please ensure all clothing is labelled.

 A podiatrist visits in approximately six week intervals to attend to foot problems.

 Once a month happy hour is held where wine and beer is served.

 Alcohol is permitted in moderation.